Home iGaming Where is Online Gambling Legal in the US? Full List of States 2025

 Until recently, Nevada had been considered the heartland of US gambling.
 In 2013, it took a huge leap into online gambling and regulated online poker.
 Although a ban has been placed on online casinos, traditional land-based casinos have been spared, and they have been moving slowly but surely into sports betting and online poker.

-Nevada also joined the MSIGA, allowing its residents to share pools of poker players across state lines with states like Delaware, New Jersey, and Michigan.
+Although full casino platforms are still restricted, online casinos in Nevada mainly offer poker and are part of the MSIGA poker network.
 Mobile sports betting operates and is regulated under Nevada’s wide-ranging consumer protection framework and serves both residents and visitors.

 Michigan

 Michigan joined the online gaming fold when it passed its Lawful Internet Gaming Act in 2019.
 Operations went live in January 2021, when online casinos, sportsbooks, and poker rooms began to operate under a workable regulatory environment.
-Accordingly, the state launched industry leaders such as BetMGM, FanDuel, and DraftKings, so there are plenty of games to choose from, including online casinos, mobile sports betting, and more.
+Accordingly, the state launched industry leaders such as BetMGM, FanDuel, and DraftKings are active in the market, offering a wide range of online casinos in Michigan along with mobile sportsbooks and poker rooms.

 Michigan has become a trendsetter with its comprehensive approach: stringent consumer protections and a guarantee for considerable revenue-sharing with the state to support schools and local governments.
 The fact that the state also included tribal operators along with commercial casinos underlines the collaborative nature of Michigan’s regulatory approach.